What is a building permit?

 After a permit application is submitted, the applicant receives an invoice by email.
 Invoices may be paid on the CSS Portal

 .
 For permits requiring plan review, all fees must be paid before the plans are routed for review.

 If plan corrections are required before approval, re-submittal fees may be due when the corrections are submitted.
 Fees are typically charged for the third and subsequent plan reviews.

 Re-inspection fees for failed inspections are due before the next inspection may be scheduled.

 Do permits expire?

-Permits are valid for 180 days.
-The permit will stay active as long as the work is continuous.
-If the work does not start or if work ceases for 180 days, the permit becomes null and void.
-The permit holder must submit a request showing just cause to the Building Official before an extension will be granted.
+Issued permits are valid for 180 days.
+Once issued, a permit stays active as long as the work is ongoing.
+If the work does not start (defined as passing a building inspection) or if work ceases for 180 days (no inspections have passed in the last 180 days), the permit becomes “Null and Void” per City Code Sec.

 What codes are enforced?

 The City has adopted the State of Georgia minimum mandated codes with Georgia amendments (see list of State Building Codes currently in effect).
 Additional City codes and local amendments, and Federal, State, and Fulton County laws and regulations may apply.